Tech-Justice-Law-Project/website-single-page-theme/content/homepage/initiatives.md

 header_menu: true
 ---

 These are some of our public initiatives.
-Click the {{<icon class="fa fa-arrow-circle-down">}} icon to view more information or the latest product.
+Click the {{<icon class="fa fa-arrow-circle-down">}} icon to download the latest product.

 | Initiative   |   Link   |  Version |
 |----------|:------:|:------:|